 A fixed rate loan has the same interest rate for the entire loan period.
 Fixed rates allow you to stay consistent with what you are paying and know exactly how long it will take to pay off your loan and how much interest you will pay over the course of time.

-It is our goal to provide you with any information that can help you live a better life financially and knowing the terms is one way of doing that.
+It is our goal to provide you with any information that can help you live a better life financially and knowing the common banking terms will help you feel more confident.
 The more you know the better you are financial when it comes to your money and investing it with the credit union.
 We are always here to help you every step of the way.

 Until Next Time,